 New sections 158C to 158E of the PE Act (clause 509) permit two or more submissions to a panel to be treated as if they were one submission, if the panel is satisfied that the issues raised in the submissions are the same or substantially the same.
 The persons who made the submissions may nominate one submitter the lead submitter.
-Alternatively, the panel may designate one or more of the persons who made the submissions to be a lead submitter, having regard to the person's capacity to advance the matters raised by the submissions, and whether the nomination will facilitate the efficient and timely hearing of the matter.
-The panel will only be required to give an opportunity to be heard in relation to the submissions to the lead submitter.
-If no lead submitter can be nominated, the panel is not required to give an opportunity to be heard in relation to the submissions to any person, but may do so.
-In considering submissions, panels are also bound by the rules of natural justice as provided for in section 161 of the PE Act.
+Alternatively, the panel may designate one or more of the persons who made the submissions, and whether the nomination will facilitate the efficient and timely hearing of the matter.
+The panel will only be required to give an opportunity to be heard in relation to the submissions to the lead submitter can be nominated, the panel is not required to give an opportunity to be heard in relation to the submissions, panels are also bound by the rules of natural justice as provided for in section 161 of the PE Act.